spiraloid/Spiraloid-Toolkit-for-Blender/README.md

+This is my personal setup for blender that merges my muscle memory from using maya, zbrush, mirai and the SFM.

+here's an old
 [Walkthrough Video](https://github.com/spiraloid/Spiraloid-Toolkit-for-Blender/blob/master/blender_hotkey_walkthrough.mp4?raw=true)

-READ ME:  Spiraloid Blender 3.1 setup

-misc Blender utilities
+of how I use it.

-Unless stated otherwise, many of these scripts and addons are a collaboration of others from the blender open source community.
-I am posting the python scripts here because as I have updated or modified the code to work with blender 3.1 and suit my own workflows.
+I am posting my python scripts here because as I have updated or modified the code to work with blender 3.1 and suit my own workflows.
 No warranty or support should be implied.
 I am merely standing on the shoulders of others.
-I try to reference the original authors and link to forum posts or webpages as I can in the history.
-Any concerns, feel free to contact me and I can adjust.
-Just want to share as I get with other awesome blender users.
+I try to reference the original authors as I can in the history, but for the most part these are all writted from scatch.
+Any concerns, feel free to contact me and I can adjust if I agree and have the time.
+I just want to share as I get with other awesome blender users.

 cheers.

 -bay

+---

 Installation:

 WARNING!!!:  Blender users may wish to backup your current configuration before installing in case something goes wrong you can undo.

-For example on a Mac,  creating a compressed zip archive of this folder:
+For example on a Mac (I don't use Mac so beware) ~/Library/Application Support/Blender/3.1

-~/Library/Application Support/Blender/3.1

 (or on windows 10)
 %APPDATA%\Roaming\Blender Foundation\Blender\3.1

- is a good idea.
-(This is where blender stores all your preference data)

 Next